cal-data-eng/notes/1-SQL/views.md

 );
 ```

-In materialized views, outputs are stored just like they are in regular
+In materialized views, outputs are **stored** just like they are in regular
-tables (but not like in virtual views).
+tables rather than recomputed on every query (like virtual views).
 Materialized views are _sometimes_
 automatically updated as base tables change, but since they must be
 rematerialized frequently, they might add unnecessary overhead to base
 table updates.
 So, data engineers (you!) must be thoughtful about what